mishelashala/zettelkasten/reference/Databases.md

 Database Design for Mere Mortals, p57

+## Database Columns

+"a column represents a characteristic of the subject of the table to which it belongs to."

+John L. Viescas, SQL for mere mortals, p35

+### Column Domain

+"The set of values that are allowed for a column is called the column's _domain_."

+Rod Stephens, Beginning Database Design Solutions, p50

 ## Database Relationships

 "[...] a relationship is defined as something that exists between entities."